The Lost Gamer

 Subnautica is one of those unique games like Minecraft that laid new foundations for a survival game.
 The game requires you to survive underwater surrounded by hostile creatures.

-You are not only required to collect food for staying healthy but also need to ensure that you are getting enough oxygen when going deep in the ocean to scavenge.
+You are not only required to collect food to stay healthy but also to ensure you are getting enough oxygen when going deep in the ocean to scavenge.

 As the game starts, the plot will slowly unravel itself.
-A storyline is usually missing with building and survival games, however, Subnautica really delivers on the plot, ably helped out by a hauntingly beautiful procedurally generated world.
+Like many of the best survival games, a storyline usually needs to be included in the building.
+However, Subnautica delivers on the plot, ably helped out by a hauntingly beautiful procedurally generated world.

 The game also has VR support which is really great and gives gamers an immersive experience like nothing before.
 There are a few expansions that add more hours to the game.